 HEADSHOTS AND SOCIALS

-Booked Mel for an engagement?
+Interested in or booked Mel for an engagement?
 Nice!
-Click to download the below headshots, logo and copy the social links for your promotional material.
+Click to download the below Speaker kit, headshots, logo and copy the social links for your promotional material.

 Always was, always will be